 This Miniature Orchid Trial Terrarium has been rather too dry of late – my fault for not misting the plants as often as they would have liked.
 The miniature orchids which reside in the upper storeys of this terrarium, being closer to the BiOrbAir’s fan, dry out at a faster rate, so these plants have suffered the most during this drier period, while the miniature orchids that occupy the lower levels of the globe, have received sufficient water for their requirements, and are consequently in fine fettle.

-Let’s have a look at how these miniature orchids are growing inside this Miniature Orchid Trial BiOrbAir Terrarium:
+Let’s have a closer look at how each of these miniature orchids are growing inside this Miniature Orchid Trial BiOrbAir Terrarium:

 Hooray for this Aerangis hyaloides specimen, which is in the earliest stages of producing three new flowering stems!
 I love this miniature Aerangis.
 I am so looking forward to seeing its magnificent, shimmering, crystalline flowers again!